viamrobotics/docs/docs/appendix/glossary/model-namespace-triplet.md

 aka:
 ---

-{{< glossary_tooltip term_id="model" text="Models" >}} are uniquely namespaced as colon-delimited-triplets in the form of `namespace:repo-name:name` for modular resources and `rdk:builtin:name` for builtin models.
+{{< glossary_tooltip term_id="model" text="Models" >}} are uniquely namespaced as colon-delimited-triplets in the form of `namespace:repo-name:name` for modular resources and `rdk:builtin:name` for built-in models.

-The `repo-name` segment is generally used for the git repository of your modular resource, but you can also use it to identify a family of models.
+The `repo-name` segment generally matches the name of the git repository of your modular resource, but you can also use it to identify a family of models.
 For example:

 - The `viam:camera:csi` model implements the `rdk:component:camera` API to support CSI cameras.